SamuelDBines/Robotic-Arm/README.md

 ##### Downloading the Braccio library

-Go to Sketch > Include Library > Manage Libraries > Search Braccio and then install.
+Go to Sketch > Include Library > Manage Libraries > Search Braccio and then install VERSION 2.0.3.

 ### Step two